psmith1011/CS_UK_Immigration/README.md

 -----------------------

+## Exploring Global and Cultural Origins

+## Questions to Get You Thinking:

+### #1: What percentage of the global population lives outside their country of birth?
+How does the UK compare?

+### #2: Where do fish and chips come from?

+### #3: The British are known for their tea.
+Where did tea originate from?

+## Answers:

+### #1: 3.6%

+Usually people guess much higher.
+The fact is that there are many closed off countries than the average person expects, especially those from North America or Western Europe.

+The UK, with its rich history of immigration, stands as a prime example of a diverse and multicultural society shaped significantly by its immigrant population.

+### #2: Jewish Refugees from Portugal

+2: The Origins of Fish and Chips

+ Fish and chips, a quintessential British dish, surprisingly has its roots elsewhere.
+Introduced by Jewish refugees from Portugal in the 16th century, this dish became a national staple in the UK.
+The refugees brought the tradition of frying fish, which later merged with chips (fries), a popular food among the working class in the UK.
+The fusion has become a beloved symbol of British food culture.

+### #3: East Asia (mostly China)

+3: The British Tea Tradition

+Although tea is synonymous with British culture, it originally comes from East Asia, primarily China.
+It was introduced to Britain in the 17th century by the East India Company and has since become a deeply ingrained part of British culture, influencing social habits and becoming a national symbol.

 ### Population of the United Kingdom 1971-2021

 |                | 1971  | 1981  | 1991  | 2001  | 2011  | 2021  |